CIR Defends Police Union Against Government Electioneering

 It seems commonsense to say that the government should not spend public funds to support one particular candidate or cause in a public election, yet that is exactly what the government of Montgomery County, Maryland has done.
-In an ongoing case against the county, CIR has filed an amicus brief to convince the courts that government electioneering is always bad for democracy.
+CIR filed an amicus brief in a case challenging the use of public funds to support one side in a popular referendum, to convince the courts that government electioneering is always bad for democracy.

 Like most jurisdictions across the country, Montgomery County allows its citizens the opportunity to overturn any legislation through a public referendum.
 So as long as citizens collect the requisite number of petitions, they are free to launch a campaign to overturn any locally enacted statute.